ollielo/cinema_projectmanagement/design/2020/image_proposal/readme.md

 A **channel** is a set of values.
 A channel:

 1. Is the dimension of the layer that contains it
-2. May be of any valid type
+2. Can be of any valid type

 There are several **channels** with reserved names.
 These are:

 1. **depth** A channel containing per-pixel depth information.
-Each value is no the range [0.0, 1.0], where 0.0 is *close*, and 1.0 is *far*.
+Each value is on the range [0.0, 1.0], which is [top, bottom].
 2. **lighting** A channel containing lighting information.
 The information can be a single value, or a set of values.

 # Storage